MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P1-New-Project/content.md

 #Summary

-Great, you now have everything in place to get started building our game.
+Great, you now have everything in place to get started building your game.